There are many fantastic waterfalls in the Poconos that I’ve visited throughout my travels, but none are quite like Marshall’s Falls.

 From this tiny pull-off, you’ll see an obvious, but unmarked trail that heads into the woods.
 This will lead to the top of Marshall’s Falls is less than 100 yards.

 Note that there is a parking lot near the golf course that people sometimes park at when visiting the falls, but the lot is on private property.
-I’ve been unable to confirm if parking here is allowed, so I haven’t included it in this article.
+Parking is not allowed here.

 [Click here for information on how to use coordinates to find your destination.]